0asa0/Real-Time-Change-Data-Capture-Pipeline-SQL-Server-to-ClickHouse-with-Debezium-and-Kafka/README.md

 ### Step 3: Query the Replicated Data in ClickHouse

-Connect to Trino to query the final, structured data in the ClickHouse `customers` table.
+Connect to Trino to query the final, structured data in the ClickHouse `customers` table..

 ```bash
 # Connect to Trino CLI